patrickbr/JSASL/README.md

 Important: you have to define ```saslInit()```, as it is called as soon as the SASL classes are available.

 ## Known issues
-* On-the-fly reduction machine error messages are cryptic, to say the last
+* On-the-fly reduction machine error messages are cryptic, to say the least
 * The reduction machine makes heavy use of recursion and is not executed asynchronously.
 Lists, however, are evaluted asynchronously and should not freeze the browser.
 * Firefox seems to have problems with recursion-heavy calculations